anmfahimfaisal/Rule-Based-Bengali-Grammar-Checker/README.md

-# bangla_g
+# A Rule Based Bengali Grammar Checker
-Bangla_G a Bengali grammer checker that uses POS tagging and regex parsing to find error in context sensitive multiline text.
+A Bengali grammer checker that uses POS tagging and regex parsing to find error in context sensitive multiline text.